Locks Cove, Newfoundland and Labrador

 Locks Cove was a settlement located three miles west of St. Anthony, Newfoundland and Labrador, in Canada.
 The first postmistress was Gladys Rachel Elliott in 1955.
-It had a population of 66 in 1956.
+The post office opened in 1955 and closed in 1967.
+It had a population of 28 in 1901 and 66 in 1956.
+According to the 1901 census, most of the population was involved in catching and/or curing fish.
+The settlement was abandoned in 1965.
+There are at least two other settlements that were named "Locks Cove" or Lock's Cove" on Newfoundland.